Things to Do at Church of the Holy Sepulchre

 Chapel of Adam

-Located directly beneath Calvary, this chapel contains a crack in the rock believed to have been caused by the earthquake during Jesus's crucifixion.
+Located beneath Calvary, this chapel contains a crack in the rock believed to have formed during the crucifixion earthquake

 Practical Information